bzw133/SHAARP.ml/docs/examples.md

     ![makerpattern](./img/makerpattern.png)

+-  Click `Copy` to copy the underlying list to the clipboard.
+In a *Mathematica®* notebook, paste this and give this a name.
+This list can now be plotted using `ListPlot[]`.
-One can now try changing the thickness of the slab by 1 $\mu$m to see the effect of the slab thickness on the Maker fringes pattern.
+-  One can also try changing the thickness of the slab by $\pm$1 $\mu$m to see the effect of the slab thickness on the Maker fringes pattern.
 To do this, go back to the `Set Material Properties` and click on `1` to modify the quartz layer.
 Change the thickness and click `Update`.
 Now click on `SHG Polarimetry` and click `Update` again to run the Maker fringes simulation for the new thickness.

 ## SHG Polarimetry